 Sometimes halitosis is caused by ulcers in the stomach and esophagus, or bad bacteria thriving in the gut.
 Taking probiotics will assist in clearing out the bad bacteria and encouraging the good bacteria to grow.
+The growing good bacteria will prevent yeast overgrowth.
 If this issue persists, it’s important to see a specialist as they have the tools to address this concern.

 Fatigue and Exhaustion